gkyla/devchallenge-design-system/README.md

 # Install dependencies
 $ npm install

-# Run the app
-$ npm start

-# Compiles and hot-reloads for development
+# Compiles , hot-reloads for development & Run the app
 $ npm run serve

 # Compiles and minifies for production